giacomotolari/react_optimizing_performance/README.md

 ## what we will learn?

--  Optimizing the components with React Memo (branches: memo-problem, memo-solution)
+-  Optimizing the components with React.Memo (branches: memo-problem, memo-solution)
+-  Decrease uploaded files whit React.Lazy (branches: lazy-load-component-problem, lazy-load-component-solution)
--  Optimizing the functions components with useCallback and useMemo  (branches: useCallback-problem and useMemo-solution)
+-  Optimizing the logic in our components with React.useCallback and React.useMemo  (branches: useCallback-problem and useMemo-solution)